 According to Russell (2001) it is storm events that trigger the hydrological pathways important for phosphorous loss.
 Export of phosphorus during peak flow times can get up to 20 times higher than pre-storm levels in stream flow from an agricultural catchment.
 Most of the phosphorus exported from an area during these periods of heavy rainfall and storm activity are in particulate form as it is carried primarily in sediment and soil as a result of rill, gully and sheet erosion.
 Because of this total phosphorous concentrations are generally higher at the beginning of the rainfall season when the creeks and rivers are experiencing the "First flush".
-When looking at the rainfall data for 2010 (figure 3) you can see that the august sampling run was well after the largest rainfall events of the year and therefore correspond with the largest instance of phosphorous export in comparison to the October sampling occasion.
+However this theory does not explain the pattern observed in 2012, as there was a very dry spell leading up to the October sampling occasion.
 Continued long term monitoring is recommended to gain an understanding of phosphorous export from this catchment.

-Figure 15: Total Phosphorous concentrations in surface water within the Brockman River catchment sampled on 26th August and 7th October 2010. note blanks represent no sample taken
+Figure 15: Total Phosphorous concentrations in surface water within the Brockman River catchment sampled on 5th August and 722nd October 20120. \note blanks represent no sample taken